ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 {numbered="false"}
 # Acknowledgements {#acknowledgements}

+This reworking of the DMARC protocol specified in [@!RFC7489] is the result of contributions from many participants in the IETF Working Group dedicated to this effort.
+Although the contributors are too numerous to mention, significant contributions were made by Kurt Andersen, Laura Atkins, Seth Blank, Alex Brotman, Dave Crocker, Dougles E. Foster, Ned Freed, Mike Hammer, Steven M. Jones, Scott Kitterman, Murray S. Kucherawy, Barry Leiba, Alessandro Vesely, and Tim Wicinski.

+The authors and contributors also recognize that this document would not have been possible without the work done by those who had a hand in producing [@!RFC7489].
+The Acknowledgements section from that document is preserved in full below.

+{numbered="false"}
+# Acknowledgements - RFC 7489 {#acknowledgements-rfc7489}

 DMARC and the draft version of this document submitted to the Independent Submission Editor were the result of lengthy efforts by an informal industry consortium: DMARC.org (see <http://dmarc.org>).